-Interning in Puerto Rico
+Where to Intern in Puerto Rico

 Most internships in Puerto Rico are offered in the vibrant and colorful capital city of San Juan, which is home to the busiest port for cruise ships across the globe!
+Located along the northeastern coast, it lies south of the Atlantic Ocean and offers a tropical climate.
+Here you can visit classic art museums, marvel at the Castle of San Cristóbal, and relax on beaches with azure waters.
 Although San Juan is the nation’s capital, and frequented by foreigners often, it still portrays the comfort of a small Puerto Rican town.